judithyueli/mexBBFMM2D/README.md

 Size of  array in kilobytes: 24414
 ```

-If you have trouble with setting up mex, see [here](http://www.mathworks.com/support/sysreq/previous_releases.html)
+If you have trouble with setting up mex, see __Trouble Shooting.md__

 ####Step 1b:  Download the code from https://github.com/judithyueli/mexBBFMM2D/archive/master.zip